SkylineCommunications/SLC-S-OrchestrationHelperExample/README.md

 - The script ID of each parameter is matched case sensitive.
 To ease up the implementation of an orchestration script, that behavior could be reviewed.
 - Ideally the profile parameters are referenced by their name.
 For a user, it is easier to copy/paste these from a UI and they'll be easy to understand.
 Profile parameter, definition and instance names are not required to be unique, even if the Cube UI suggests otherwise.
 It could be that duplicate names exist within the cluster, for instance if these types are imported from mixed function packages.
 The orchestration solution might set this as requirement of course.
 - In the example the `engine` parameter is passed to the method for completeness.
 That input parameter might as well be removed, since interaction with Automation or DataMiner is best to be avoided to keep the execution time of this method limited.
-- The dummy, or any other script parameter or memory file this script has defined, might not be available at the time this method gets executed.
-This method gets called most likely, when the `OnRequestScriptInfo` entry point is executed.
+- Any dummies, script parameter or memory files this script has defined, might not be available at the time this method gets executed.
+This method gets called most likely when the `OnRequestScriptInfo` entry point is executed.
 The script arguments aren't required to be set in that case.

 #### `Orchestrate(IEngine engine, OrchestrationHelperWithInfo helper)`